 Symptoms

-Whether the pain occurs while walking, after prolonged sitting, during sports, or at night provides important clues about the underlying cause.
-Hip pain can feel different: sharp, pulling, pressing, or localized deep in the joint.
-Groin pain or symptoms in the buttocks are also common indicators, as the hip often radiates pain signals to adjacent regions.
+Whether the pain occurs when walking, after prolonged sitting, during sport, or at night provides important clues about the underlying cause.
+Hip pain can feel different: stabbing, pulling, throbbing, or deeply localised in the joint.
+Groin pain or buttock discomfort are also common indicators, as the hip often radiates pain signals to adjacent regions.

-Careful observation helps to correctly assess the symptoms.
-Dr. Pittl, your hip specialist in Innsbruck, can precisely evaluate your symptoms.
-The most accurate description of symptoms possible further supports the diagnostic process.
+Careful observation helps to correctly classify the complaints.
+Dr. Pittl, your hip specialist in Innsbruck, can precisely classify your complaints.
+A description of symptoms that is as accurate as possible further supports the diagnostic process.

 Typical symptoms of hip problems include:

-• Groin pain, often intensified with load or when lifting the leg
+- Groin pain, often intensified with exertion or when lifting the leg

-• Nocturnal hip pain, frequently associated with hip osteoarthritis
+- Night-time hip pain, common with hip osteoarthritis

-• Iliopsoas Syndrome: Irritation of the hip flexor, frequently a cause of groin pain
+- Iliopsoas syndrome: irritation of the hip flexor, often a cause of groin pain

-• Femoroacetabular Impingement – FAI: Mechanical restriction between femoral head and acetabulum, particularly in younger patients
+- Femoroacetabular impingement – FAI: mechanical narrowing between the femoral head and socket, especially in younger patients

-• Labral Lesions: Irritation or tears of the labrum
+- Labral lesions: irritations or tears of the joint labrum

-• Muscular Overuse Syndromes: Gluteal tendons, iliotibial tract symptoms, adductors, piriformis
+- Muscular overuse syndromes: Gluteal tendons, iliotibial tract complaints, adductors, piriformis

 Diagnosis & Treatment with Dr. Pittl – Your Hip Specialist in Innsbruck